buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 36 meters
 * **Duration**: Concentration, 1 minute

 You create a Large hand made of transparent, luminous energy in an unoccupied space within range that you can see.
-The hand persists for the spell's duration and moves at your command, mimicking the movements of your hand.
+The hand persists for the spell' \*\*s duration and moves at your command, mimicking the movements of your hand.

 The hand is an object with Defense 25 and Hit Points equal to your maximum Hit Points.
 It has Strength 4 and Dexterity 0.
-The hand doesn't fill its space.
+The hand doesn' \*\*t fill its space.

 When you cast the spell and as 2 Actions on your subsequent turns, you can move the hand up to 18 meters and then generate one of the following effects.

 *Grasping Hand*.
 The hand attempts to grapple a Huge or smaller creature within 1 meter of it.
-To resolve the grapple action, you use the spell's DC against a Fortitude Saving Throw with the opponent's Strength bonus.
+To resolve the grapple action, you use the spell' \*\*s DC against a Fortitude Saving Throw with the opponent' \*\*s Strength bonus.
 Creatures of larger size gain a +1d6 bonus per size difference.
 While the hand is grappling the target, you can use an Action to have the hand crush the target.
 When you do so, the target takes bludgeoning damage equal to 2d6 + 1d6 per size difference + your spellcasting ability modifier.

 *Forceful Hand*.
 The hand attempts to push a creature 1 meter in a direction of your choice.
-To resolve the push action, you use the spell's DC against a Fortitude Saving Throw with the opponent's Strength bonus.
+To resolve the push action, you use the spell' \*\*s DC against a Fortitude Saving Throw with the opponent' \*\*s Strength bonus.
 Creatures of larger size gain a +1d6 bonus per size difference.
 If you win the contest, the hand pushes the target 1 meter plus 1 meter per spellcasting ability modifier.
 The hand moves with the target to remain within 1 meter of it.

 *Interposing Hand*.
 The hand interposes itself between you and a creature of your choice until you give it a different command.
 The hand moves to stay between you and the target, providing you with medium cover against the target.
-The target cannot move through the hand's space if its Strength score is equal to or lower than the hand's Strength score.
-If its Strength score is higher than the hand's Strength score, the target can move through the hand's space, but considers that space as difficult terrain.
+The target cannot move through the hand' \*\*s space if its Strength score is equal to or lower than the hand' \*\*s Strength score.
+If its Strength score is higher than the hand' \*\*s Strength score, the target can move through the hand' \*\*s space, but considers that space as difficult terrain.

 *Clenched Fist*.
 The hand strikes a creature or object within 1 meter of it.
 Make a melee spell attack using the hand.
 On a hit, the target takes 4d8 force damage.